Why Can Only Australian or New Zealand Citizens or Permanent Residents of Australia Apply To Perform With The ADO?

 There will be three rehearsals for each concert: two on a Saturday (morning and afternoon) and a full rehearsal prior to the streamed event schedule for Sunday afternoons.
 Saturday evenings will be free.
 We strongly recommend that ADO musicians travelling from interstate arrive on the Friday evening if at all possible.

-The Orchestra’s Executive team has made a decision to do concerts from Melbourne in 2017.
+The Orchestra’s Executive team has made a decision to again do concerts from Melbourne in 2018.
 Concerts are planned to stream from other States in subsequent years.
-The ADO is a national civic-style orchestra, not a State-based ensemble.
+The ADO is inherently a national-based player orchestra, not a State-based ensemble.

 How are the Live Stream Concerts done?